 Custom Commands makes it easy to build rich voice commanding apps optimized for voice-first interaction experiences.
 It provides a unified authoring experience, an automatic hosting model, and relatively lower complexity, helping you focus on building the best solution for your voice commanding scenarios.

-Custom Commands is best suited for task completion or command-and-control scenarios, and well matched for Internet of Things (IoT) devices, ambient and headless devices.
+Custom Commands is best suited for task completion or command-and-control scenarios such as "Turn on the overhead light" or "Make it 5 degrees warmer".
+Custom Commands is well suited for Internet of Things (IoT) devices, ambient and headless devices.
 Examples include solutions for Hospitality, Retail and Automotive industries, where you want voice-controlled experiences for your guests, in-store inventory management or in-car functionality.

 If you're interested in building complex conversational apps, you're encouraged to try the Bot Framework using the Virtual Assistant Solution.
 You can add voice to any bot framework bot using Direct Line Speech.

 Good candidates for Custom Commands have a fixed vocabulary with well-defined sets of variables.
 For example, home automation tasks, like controlling a thermostat, are ideal.